Sales Programs in San Diego

 Like the certificate program, this marketing degree can acquaint the student with the fundamentals of marketing through a variety of business topics.
 Required courses include: financial accounting, business law, marketing and principles of management, among others.
 Beyond the required courses, students can choose electives including personal selling and several courses focused on global and international business.
 The program includes an internship that is an integral part of the curriculum.
 A full-time student can complete this degree, including the school's general education requirements, in about 2 years.
 This degree can be beneficial to those looking to immediately enter the workforce, or who plan to transfer to a 4-year school.

 National University's Department of Management and Marketing, under the auspices of the School of Business and Administration, offers several certificate and degree programs which emphasize marketing and selling.
 NU attempts to design its programs for the working adult by offering several online learning options.
-In 2011, 72% of undergraduates were over 24 years old.

 Certificate in Basic Sales and Marketing